bonesoul/PSNBoosterBook/docs/getting-started.rst

 Quick start video
 -----------------

-This screencast will help you get started or you can :ref:`read our guide below </getting-started:Quick start>`.
+This screencast will help you get started or you canr ead our guide below.

+``TODO: VIDEO HERE``

 Quick start
 -----------

+- Download the application from `psnbooster. <https://psnbooster.com/>`_ and install it.
+- Run the setup and install the application on your computer.
+- Run the application.